18th Sunday after Pentecost – 9/26/2021

 Please note, however, that praying for others is in addition to and not a substitute for caring for the person's immediate and physical needs.
 James says the elders can come and "oil with oil" the sick and pray for them.
 If we genuinely care for someone's suffering, our praying will always be accompanied by doing for them physically, whatever is within our ability to relieve their suffering.

 Even though our English text words it as "anointing with oil," James does not consider the sacred right of anointing with oil to ordain someone into the ministry or establish them in some office.
 Such application with oil is a whole different term than what James uses here.

 Sacred anointing is "Christening," as Jesus was "anointed (Christened)" to be our "Christ."

-To further encourage us all to make prayer our constant occupation for ourselves and others, James makes these astounding statements: “The prayer of faith will save the one who is sick…The prayer of a righteous person has great power as it is working.”
-Wow!
-Prayer does really seem to work then, doesn’t it?
-But is it the prayer or something or someone else that does the working?
+James makes these astounding statements to encourage us to pray our constant occupation for ourselves and others: "The prayer of faith will save the one who is sick...
+"A righteous person's prayer has great power as it works."Wow!
+Then prayer is effective.
+But is it the prayer or something else—or someone else—that does the working?

 No, James tells us what made Elijah's prayers so effective.
-He says his prayers were prayers of a righteous man; that is, a man of faith.
-Effective prayers are prayers uttered in faith in God and His promises, especially those given us in Jesus Christ.
-Jesus promises: “…All things for which you pray and ask, believe that you have received them, and they shall be granted."
-And again He says, "Whatever you ask in my name, this I will do, that the Father may be glorified in the Son.
-If you ask me anything in my name, I will do it" (Jn.
-14:13,14).
+He says his prayers were those of a righteous man of faith.
+Effective prayers are prayers uttered in faith in God and His promises, especially those given to us in Jesus Christ.
+Jesus promises: "All things for which you pray and ask, believe that you have received them, and they shall be granted."
+And again, he says, "Whatever you ask in my name, this I will do, that the Father may be glorified in the Son."
+"If you ask me anything in my name, I will do it" (Jn.
+14:13–14).